Our-Revolution/site/README.md

 ## GULP and the Front End
 We use [gulp](http://gulpjs.com/) to automate building and minifying of production files.

-The default gulp task runs with `./manage.py runserver` with the help of [django-gulp](https://pypi.python.org/pypi/django-gulp/2.0.0).
+The default gulp task runs with `gulp build --production`.
 It does the following:
 1. Compiles, minifies, auto-prefixes, and gzips SASS from `ourrevolution/pages/src/scss/main.scss`.
 2. Builds and minifies JS from `ourrevolution/pages/src/js/app.js` with the help of [browserify](http://browserify.org/).
 3. Watches project files to recompile SASS, JS, optimize images, and live reload the browser on the fly.